pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 08 - RAG-Patterns/GraphRAG/README.md

 export AZURE_OPENAI_ENDPOINT=<instance>.openai.azure.com
 ```

-2. Then run the following
+2. Then run the following in Cloudshell

 ```bash